scikit-hep/pyhf/docs/intro.rst

 Modifiers implementing uncertainties are paired with a corresponding default constraint term on the parameter limiting the rate modification.
-The available modifiers may affect only the total number of exected events of a sample within a given channel, i.e. only change its normalisation, while holding the distribution of events across the bins of a channel, i.e. its “shape”, invariant.
+The available modifiers may affect only the total number of expected events of a sample within a given channel, i.e. only change its normalisation, while holding the distribution of events across the bins of a channel, i.e. its “shape”, invariant.
 Alternatively, modifiers may change the sample shapes.
 Here :math:`\HiFa{}` supports